gdnative-go/gdnative-go/README.md

 concurrent native language to write your game code then take a look to [gdnative-rust](https://github.com/GodotNativeTools/godot-rust) project, it is actively maintained and in good health, you can also take a look to [godot-cpp](https://github.com/GodotNativeTools/godot-cpp) Godot's C++ bindings.

+At least while we rewrite the full Godot classes wrapper into a new Godot Goland API wrapper library